defiprime/defiprime1/collections/_airdrops/Phantom.md

 proejct_url: https://phantom.app/
 todo: " - Set up a wallet
 - Add tokens to your wallet.
-- Collect an exclusive NFT by navigating to DRiP's special page for Phantom users.
+- Collect an exclusive NFT on https://drip.haus/phantom.
 - Engage in additional quests via your wallet to access the DRiP NFTs.
 - Utilize the wallet's integrated swap function to exchange tokens.
 - Interact and conduct transactions with well-known Solana-based decentralized applications (dapps).